 - Not knowing enough about the possible better alternatives.

-In the first, we run into the danger of losing out on investment growth or possibly even, devaluation of asset .
-On the other hand, the second problem is of missing out on better growth opportunity.
-So, You should resist your impulses till you have researched sufficiently.
+The first, we run into the danger of losing out on investment growth or possibly even, devaluation of assets.
+On the other hand, the second problem is of missing out on better growth opportunities.
+So, You should resist your impulses until you have researched sufficiently.